bdittmer-godaddy/if/README.md

 Section 3 - Foyer

 The Foyer is a room.
-The description is “A grand staircase decorated with all sorts of Christmas decorations leads up to the 2nd level.[line break]A separate plain set of stairs leads down to the basement.[line break][line break]To the south is the Kitchen.[line break]To the east is the Family Room.[line break]To the north, the Front door leads outside.[line break]To the west is the Laundry Room[line break]To the south west is the First Floor Bathroom”.
+The description is “This room has shoes all over the place.[line break][line break]A grand staircase decorated with all sorts of Christmas decorations leads up to the 2nd level.[line break]A separate plain set of stairs leads down to the basement.[line break]To the south is the Kitchen.[line break]To the east is the Family Room.[line break]To the north, the Front door leads outside.[line break]To the west is the Laundry Room[line break]To the south west is the First Floor Bathroom”.
 The Foyer is west of the Family Room.
 The Foyer is north of the Kitchen.
 Down from Foyer is Basement.